OneWomenLess/OneWomenLess.github.io/README.md

 - analysing [2024 OpenSource Survey](https://opensourcesurvey.org/2024/) demographics data (we used data from the 2017 year)

-- donating to [Majstrownia makerspace](https://opencollective.com/majstrownia/projects/digital-commons) for the project spendings, or [sending Kudos](https://github.com/mariha) for the project instigator.
+- donating to [Majstrownia makerspace](https://opencollective.com/majstrownia/projects/digital-commons) for the project spendings

 - rephrasing website content into proper English